 Meet the Attorneys

-Super Lawyer & Leading American Attorney
+• Leading American Attorney

 Mike Hall is the founding member of Hall Law, having maintained the practice for more than 35 years.
-He holds an “AV” rating from Martindale-Hubbell, the highest rating for both legal ability and professional ethics.
+He holds an AV rating from Martindale-Hubbell, the highest rating for both legal ability and professional ethics.
 Mike has been selected by his peers in the legal community as a "Leading Minnesota Attorney," a distinction received by less than 5% of all Minnesota lawyers.
-Mike was named a Super Lawyer by Twin Cities Business Monthly in 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, and 2013.
+Mike was named a Super Lawyer by Twin Cities Business Monthly in 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, and 2014.
 Mike has also been recognized by Minnesota Law & Politics in their compilation of Who’s Who in Personal Injury Law.